In-Depth Articles, Treatises & Pulp

 Useful ideas surface.
-The internet indulges our will to capture the essence before it recedes into oblivion.
-This medium is subject to the Hawthorne Effect, with a tendency to amplify controversy and the message from ideologues.
-If everything gets amplified, nothing is heard — the signal-to-noise ratio wilts in an endless jungle of voices.
+Capture the essence before it recedes into oblivion.
+The future, all things wabi-sabi, they share elusive beauty.
+This medium is subject to the Hawthorne Effect, and is a flywheel for controversy or the messages from ideologues.
+If everything is amplified, nothing is heard… the signal-to-noise ratio wilts in an endless jungle of voices. —DEM411

 “In some remote corner of the universe, poured out into countless flickering solar systems, there once was a star near which some clever animals invented knowledge.
 It was the most arrogant and most untruthful minute of ‘world history,’ but still only a minute.
 When nature had drawn a few breaths the star solidified and the clever animals died.
 It was time, too; for although they prided themselves on knowing a lot, they had finally discovered, to their great annoyance, that they knew everything wrongly.